AndreBL/ip6neigh/README.md

 	**NOTE:** Special procedure for LEDE systems: When using LEDE v17.01.**0**, the `ip-full` package needs to be upgraded to a newer build which has fixed the 'ip monitor' bug.
 For 17.01.x systems, please navigate to [https://downloads.lede-project.org/snapshots/packages/](https://downloads.lede-project.org/snapshots/packages/) , find your platform directory, download `ip-full_4.4.0-X_platform.ipk` (where X corresponds to the latest version) and install it on the router.
 For OpenWrt 18.06.x install the package from 17.01.x by navigating to: [http://downloads.openwrt.org/releases/17.01.6/packages/[arch]/base/](http://downloads.openwrt.org/releases/17.01.6/packages).

+	**NOTE:** `ip6neigh` (v 1.7.3) has been tested with OpenWrt 23.05.0rc4, and works well.
+However, the OUI database is now over 1 MB in size, and routers with less than 8MB of flash may run out of filesystem space.
+OpenWrt 23.05 requires routers to have 16MB of flash storage.

 Example for the x86_64 platform:

 	```